top of page

 MAKHMUTOVA

-Dr. Makhmutova is a postdoctoral associate whose studies are aimed at determining how the pancreatic islet communicates with the brain.
+Dr. Makhmutova is a postdoctoral associate whose studies are aimed at determining how the pancreatic islet communicates with the brain and the gut.
 Towards this end, she is recording from neurons in the nodose ganglion that connect the pancreas to the brain.
 She expects her work to elucidate the type of information the islet is sending to the brain under healthy and diabetic conditions.

 IMG_2 3.jpg